How to Think Better: Workshops on Great Strategic Thinking

 Ideal for general business audiences and non-specialists.
 Brain Food works for people with little business experience while still being challenging for those who have been around for a while.
 It’s a great way to build a common culture of strategic thinking.

 Brain Food is not about cheerleading, unsubstantiated magic, miracle-diet strategies, brow-beating, or some mysterious secret that can only now be revealed.
 It is not about uncovering an obscure factoid or prescribing a one-size-fits-all strategy.
-It is not about improving the bottom line by 0.0371 percent.
 It is not a lecture.

 Brain Food is about improving strategic-thinking skills, applicable every day and starting right away.
-It combines competitive dynamics, deep experience, psychological research, world-class simulation technology, and learning-by-doing.
+It combines competitive dynamics, psychological research, world-class simulation technology, and learning-by-doing.

 In this workshop:

-• You will see, and experience, how common errors in thinking lead to, shall we say, unintended consequences.
+• You will see, and experience, how common errors in thinking lead to unintended and unpleasant consequences.

-• You will learn about the competitive-strategy equivalent of financial fundamentals.
+• You will learn about principles of competition, the competitive-strategy equivalent of financial fundamentals.

 • You will combine your expertise and imagination with techniques such as competitive role-playing to gain surprising new insight into businesses you thought you knew well.

-• You will leave this thought-provoking, action-packed workshop energized with powerful new perspectives on the decisions you make.
+• You will leave this thought-provoking workshop energized with powerful new perspectives on the decisions you make.

 Strategy Gone Tame: Why Smart Strategists Choose Bad Strategies